FluffyStreusel/robloxChatDocs/README.md

 ROBLOX sends two outgoing requests to `/v1.0/mark-as-read`.
 After this delicate dance of marking-as-read, the message returns to ROBLOX.com as read.

 `OPTIONS /v1.0/mark-as-read HTTP/1.1` and `POST /v1.0/mark-as-read HTTP/1.1` are these two outgoing requests.
+### Other Miscellaneous Discoveries
+The chat domain does not have a *robots.txt*.

+## When you create a party
+ROBLOX sends one outgoing request that says `OPTIONS /v1.0/party/create HTTP/1.1`.
+This creates the party, but I don't know the parameters at this moment.

+Secondly, it creates the party based on a second request that contains the conversationId and the invited user's Id.

+Thirdly, a request is sent that says `GET /v1.0/party/get-current HTTP/1.1`.
+This contains a huge group of information readable in JSON.